-Small business owners invest a lot of time and money in the success of their companies.
-Unfortunately, small businesses are at significant risk when it comes to crime and property loss.
-There is the risk for shoplifting, burglary, vandalism and more.
-These types of crimes cost US businesses billions of dollars every year and much of it can be prevented.
+Business owners invest a lot of time and money in the success of their companies.
+Unfortunately, small business security is at significant risk when it comes to crime and property loss.
+There is a risk for shoplifting, burglary, vandalism, and more.
+These types of crimes cost US businesses billions of dollars every year, and much of it can be prevented.

-If you want to protect your small business from crime, you need to pay special attention to your security practices.
-In this post, we are going to provide small business owners with a few practical tips that can help prevent crime and protect them against loss.
+If you want to protect your small business security from crime, you need to pay special attention to your alarm systems practices.
+In this article, we are going to produce small business owners with a few practical tips that can help prevent crime and protect them against loss.

 1. Check Doors and Windows